supertedai/energyflow-cosmology/START-HERE.md

 # **Start Here — Orientation Guide**

-This repository contains three integrated layers:
+This repository contains four integrated layers:

-1. **EFC (Energy-Flow Cosmology)** — the scientific theory
+1. **EFC Theory** — the scientific framework
+2. **Papers & Formal Specifications** — DOI-linked publications
-2. **Validation Layer** — data, comparisons, figures
+3. **Validation Layer** — data, comparisons, figures
-3. **Meta / Cognition / Symbiosis** — the documented reflective process
+4. **Meta / Cognition / Symbiosis** — the documented reflective process

-This guide gives you a clear path into the project.
+This guide gives you a clear path into the system.

 ---

 # **1. What EFC Is**

-Energy-Flow Cosmology describes the universe as a thermodynamic flow system where:
+Energy-Flow Cosmology models the universe as a thermodynamic flow field shaped by:

 * energy distribution
 * entropy gradients
 * information capacity
-* local–global flow fields
+* local–global resistance fields

-drive cosmic structure and dynamics.
+Structure, dynamics, and propagation emerge from these fields.

 The formal definition is here:

 ```
-theory/formal/efc_formal_spec.tex
-theory/formal/efc_formal_spec.pdf
+theory/formal/efc_master.tex
+theory/formal/efc_master.pdf
 ```

 ---

 # **2. If You’re New — Start With These**

-Read these four items first (3–5 minutes each):
+Read these four items first (2–4 minutes each):

 ### **1. `meta/personal/Personal-Note.md`**

-Context, cognitive style, and why the process is documented.
+Context, cognitive style, and why the full process is documented.

 ### **2. `meta/README.md`**

-Top-level explanation of the meta layer.
+Overview of the meta layer.

-### **3. `meta-index.json`**
+### **3. `meta-graph/index.jsonld`**

-Machine-readable map of the meta architecture.
+Machine-readable map of the global structure.

-### **4. `schema/site-graph.json`**
+### **4. `schema/global_schema.json`**

-Semantic mapping of the entire repository.
+The master semantic schema of the entire repository.

 These give you: